 What you’re not entitled to

-If you're not experiencing an emergency, and you don't have medical insurance or the ability to pay, the hospital emergency room is not legally required to treat you.
+If you’re not experiencing an emergency, and you don’t have medical insurance or the ability to pay, the hospital emergency room is not legally required to treat you.
 The hospital will most likely direct you to your own doctor or a community health clinic.
+Also, some health insurers deny emergency room claims if the person could have been cared at a “more appropriate” location, such as a doctor’s office or an urgent care center.
+So, it’s still a wise choice to see your doctor or a retail clinic for non-emergency care.

 The patient-dumping law was passed to ensure people in distress get necessary medical attention.
 If you have health insurance coverage, the ultimate question of payment is between you and your insurance company.
 If you don’t have health insurance, you will still be asked to make payment arrangements with the hospital.